-The question, then, is why do some brands, non-profit organizations and government departments continue to keep their PR and marketing units in silos, separated by figurative and sometimes literal canyons?
+The question, then, is why some brands and non-profit organizations continue to keep their PR and marketing units in silos, separated by figurative and sometimes literal canyons?
 Depending on the company, it can be a relatively easy question to answer.
 The reasons often have little to do with business objectives.
 In some cases, history, corporate and departmental cultures, budgets and inertia are the culprits.
 In other cases, egos keep PR and marketing departments apart.
 In still others, territoriality and turf battles, which Gonring says are the most detrimental factors, are to blame.
 We asked several PR pros what elements need to be present for integration to work and how to overcome some of the hurdles.

 A veteran of integrated campaigns on the brand side, running corporate communications at General Motors for 7 years and at agencies like W20 and Edelman, Grates believes the following four actions are critical for integration to work.